Moran232/myenvcfg/README.md

 # myenvcfg
-vimrc ant tmux config for linux
+vimrc and tmux config files for Linux